jangho721/jangho721.github.io/_pages/about.md

 Previously, I worked as a research intern at **[The Construction Systems Laboratory](https://sites.google.com/view/consyslab100/home)**, where my work focused on developing object recognition and detection models aimed at identifying small- to medium-sized objects that could pose safety risks in indoor construction environments.

-<span style="color: red;">I am looking for a full-time position as a Data Scientist or Machine Learning Engineer starting in 2025.
+<span style="color: red;">I am looking for a full-time position as a <strong>Data Scientist</strong> or <strong>Machine Learning Engineer</strong> starting in 2025.
 Please feel free to reach out if you are interested in working with me.</span>